 In Christianity, we are called first to submit to God, then to one another.

 When I stayed with my friend, she had such a beautiful servant heart.
+She served selflessly, humbly.
+She gave of herself without expecting anything in return.
 She loved God and wanted to bless me with the overflow of that love.
 It left me wondering, how well do I serve others and what do I use as my guide?

-I. Use Jesus as your model: Jesus was the greatest servant of all.
+1. Use Jesus as your model: Jesus was the greatest servant of all

 Jesus came to earth as a servant with a commitment to serve.
 He always put others’ needs first.
 If He had come, instead, to be served, our salvation and sanctification could and would never have taken place.